-Fainting is a temporary loss of consciousness that happens when the brain does not get enough oxygen.
+Fainting is a temporary loss of consciousness that happens when the brain does not receive enough oxygen.
 It comes on suddenly, only lasts for a short time and you recover fully within a short time.
-It is often called a blackout.
+It is also often called a blackout.
 The medical term is syncope.
-It isn't the same thing as a seizure which causes jerking.
-It is important to seek medical attention if you suffer from faints, as it may be due to a serious underlying problem.
+It isn't the same thing as a seizure which usually causes jerking.
+It is important to seek medical attention if you experience faints.
+Faints may be caused by a serious problem.
+However, this is very unusual unless you are aged over 40 or they have happened while you were lying down or during exercise.
 The most common causes are mentioned below.

 What are faints?

-Faints are when you become unconscious for a few seconds.
-It is also called passing or blacking out.
+When you faint, you become unconscious for a few seconds.
+It is also called passing out or blacking out.
 The medical term for this is syncope.
 You may feel sick and sweaty first or pass out with no warning at all.
 When you pass out, you fall to the ground.
-It isn't the same thing as a seizure which makes you jerk.
-Usually, you come round after a few seconds and feel back to normal.
+It isn't the same thing as a seizure which usually makes you jerk.
+You come round after a few seconds and feel back to normal.
 Some people feel very tired after they've come round.
-Usually, fainting happens for a reason like when you're in pain or have been standing for a long time in a hot place.
-It is very unusual for it to be due to any serious problem.
-Fainting happens because the brain needs a constant supply of oxygen and if that falls below a certain level, we fall to the ground until the more oxygen-rich blood can get to the brain.
+Usually, fainting happens for a reason, like when you're in pain or have been standing for a long time in a hot place.
+Fainting happens because the brain needs a constant supply of oxygen.
+If that supply falls below a certain level, we fall to the ground, which makes it easier for the more oxygen-rich blood to reach the brain.

 How common is fainting?

 Fainting is common at all ages and affects up to 4 in 10 people at least once in their lives.
 Most people never get medical help.
-Most people (95%) have their first attack of syncope before they're forty years old.
-If you get it for the first time after 40, it is more likely to be due to a serious underlying problem.
+Most people (95%) have their first attack of syncope before they're 40 years old.
+If you have it for the first time after 40, it is more likely to be due to a serious underlying problem.
 The most common cause is a common faint, also called neurally mediated syncope (NMS).
 Common faints usually happen for the first time in teenage years and affect girls more than boys.
-In older people, fainting is more likely to be due to underlying heart problems, low blood pressure or as a side-effect of their medication.
+In older people, fainting is more likely to be due to an underlying heart problem, low blood pressure or as a side-effect of medication.

 What problems can cause fainting?